 Plant Shade Trees

 Plant deciduous trees on the south and west sides of your house and around your air conditioner.
 Because deciduous trees lose their leaves in the winter they allow the sun to shine through windows to warm your home.
 They also keep your home shady and cool in the summer.
 Summer air temperatures in tree-shaded neighborhoods can be up to six degrees cooler than in treeless areas.
-Carefully positioned trees can save a household up to 25% in heating and cooling costs.
+Carefully positioned trees can save a household up to 25 percent in heating and cooling costs.
 Get helpful information from Texas A&M Forest Service's online Tree Planting Guide.
 Annual Savings: $180